Co-sponsored by AIA Minneapolis, AIA Northern Minnesota, and AIA St. Paul.

 There is a growing body of research surrounding unconscious bias.
 Unconscious biases are created and reinforced by our environments and experiences.
 Our mind is constantly processing information, oftentimes without our conscious awareness.
 When we are moving fast or lack all of the data, our unconscious biases fill in the gaps, influencing everything from product decisions to our interactions with coworkers to our discussions with clients.

-Unconscious Bias is a two-part seminar where participants will begin by watching a portion of the video “Unconscious Bias @ Work” — a presentation developed and produced by Google Ventures — followed by small group discussion.
+This seminar is offered in two parts.
+Both parts will begin with participants watching a portion of the video “Unconscious Bias @ Work” — a presentation developed and produced by Google Ventures — followed by small group discussion.

 - Define unconscious bias and explain how it impacts behavior and decisions.

-Free to all current AIA Minnesota members; $14 for non-members.
+Free to all current AIA Minnesota members.
 A boxed lunch is provided.